cybaker/gDay/README.md

 ====

-Based on Google's Analog sample code, this gDay WatchFace takes a different approach to the 5 second glance user experience.
-It's intended for Google Experiments 2016. gDay presents a 24 hour clock face, no minute or second hand.
-The circle is divided into 24 hours, midnight at the bottom and noon at the top.
-It plots your day's calendar events on an outer ring and two weather related indicators on two rings within the outer ring.
+Based on Google's Analog sample code, this gDay WatchFace takes a different approach to the 5 second user experience.
+It's intended for Google Experiments 2016.
+See the screenshots!

+gDay presents a 24 hour clock face, no minute or second hand.
+The face is divided into 24 hours, midnight at the bottom and noon at the top.
+Your day's calendar events appear on an outer ring and two weather related indicators on two rings within.
 At a glance, you can see busy times for the rest of the day and upcoming weather.
-Calendar and weather information for past time is not plotted as it's in the past.
+Calendar and weather information are wiped if they're in the past.
-It's a gDay glance so you'll have a good day.
+It's a glance so you'll have a gDay.

-The red segment identifies the current time on the calendar.
-It sweeps through all the prior hours of the day.
-Those events are gone, so look forward to a good day ahead.
+The red, long segment that looks like a minute hand identifies the current time on the circle.

 This includes a phone-side configuration app that allows for a manual weather fetch in addition to an hourly service to scrape the weather and push it to the watch through the